 A crucial aspect of any workplace, not only does successful teamwork benefit the group as a whole, but it can also enhance personal development for the individuals involved.
 Essential attributes of teamwork such as communication, commitment, providing support, and sharing ideas and responsibility are exercised and reinforced when working on teamwork projects.
 Once the project has been accomplished, members of the team can walk away with their improved skills and apply them elsewhere in their work or even personal life.

 For teamwork to be achieved, there has to be great leadership in command.
 Teamwork can’t work without someone guiding the group, ensuring that everyone knows their role, and is on the same page.
-A leader, who is also usually the project manager as well, is also be responsible for coordinating the activity amongst the group, as well as encourage communication and collaboration .
+A leader, who is also usually the project manager as well, is also responsible for coordinating the activity amongst the group, as well as encouraging communication and collaboration.

 Teamwork in Project Management

 We all know that for teamwork projects to succeed, good project management needs to be implemented.
 While the practice of project management can be done solo, in order to achieve the plan’s purpose, it can’t happen without a team.
 Even after the initial project plans have been created, and the project activity has started, the project manager, too, has to engage in teamwork to accomplish a successful delivery.
 (You can see how one cannot work without the other)

 The part that a project manager plays is that of a leader: to facilitate activity, delegate tasks, instruct the team, offer support, and ensure communication and collaboration is on point.
 A great way to coordinate all of this is to use project management software, as this not only allows the project manager to keep on top of things but also works like a teamwork app to ensure everyone on the team is doing their bit and is working towards the same goal.